ulfaslak/network_styling_with_d3/README.md

     json.dump(data, fp)
 ```

-To run the app, clone the repository, navigate to the project and run `python -m "SimpleHTTPServer" 8000`, the open a browser and go to `localhost:8000`.
+To run the app, clone the repository, navigate to the project and run `python -m "SimpleHTTPServer" 8000`, then open a browser and go to `localhost:8000`.
 If you just want to check it out real quick, [it is also live here](http://ulfaslak.com/network_styling_with_d3/index.html).